 The date on which this Kalapani stream first appeared on maps is disputed, but, whatever the maps show or do not show, the ground reality is that Indian security forces occupy the area of Kalapani to the east of the river, which traditionally has been regarded as the Nepali side.
 What is the value of doing so?
 There is evidence that the Indians first used Kalapani simply because it was the only piece of flat land in the area to establish a rudimentary camp to cover the approach to Lipu Lekh.
 At a later stage they must have come to realize that under the complexities of Riparian water rights their claim to control the headwaters of the Mahakali River would be strengthened by their occupation of Kalapani.
 At the military and security level, answers can only be speculative, but presumably the thinking is that an Indian security presence there helps to balance the Chinese security force presence in Taklakot just a short distance away over Lipu Lekh.
 There may also be an intelligence advantage.
 It is clear from the photos of the Indian pilgrims that they are under strict orders not to take photos of the main buildings and installations on the site.

 There is one other significant consequence of India’s occupation of Kalapani.
-As the map shows, India has used its argument on the origin of the Kali river, and its occupation of the site, to claim a frontier line which corresponds to the 1879 map, and the 1960 Nepal map, in following a ridge line (“Kali river watershed” on map) that runs from just south of Kalapani to a point slightly to the west of Tinker Pass, which is about 5 kilometers east, southeast of Lipu Lekh.
+As the map shows, India has used its argument on the origin of the Kali river, and its occupation of the site, to claim a frontier line which corresponds to the 1879 map, in following a ridge line (“Kali river watershed” on map) that runs from just south of Kalapani to a point slightly to the west of Tinker Pass, which is about 5 kilometers east, southeast of Lipu Lekh.
 Tinker Pass is the location of Pillar Number 1 of 79 marking the Sino-Nepal Border.
 Nepal maintains that the tri-junction should be at Lipu Lekh, where Pillar Number 0 should be placed.
 However, for the present, the reality is that the India-Nepal-China tri-junction is de facto just to the west of Border Pillar Number 1.
 The following two screenshots from Google Earth should make this clear.

 Nepal’s case for Kalapani has been badly undermined by long years of silence on the issue by the country’s leaders.
 Some key related questions make that clear.
 When did India first occupy Kalapani?
 Who in Kathmandu knew what, and when?
 What did they do about it?
 Received wisdom on the start of Indian occupation stems from the views of Bhuddi Narayan Shrestha, which have been endlessly repeated in just about every article written on the subject.
 His June 27, 2015 article, referred to earlier, restates his view: